ibrahimahmed443/onename-node/README.md

 # onename-node
 Unofficial Node.js library for Onename API.

 When I wrote this library, there was no official version of Onename library for Node.js.
 However, Currently, there is an offical library here: https://github.com/onenameio/onename-node.js.
+The official version may be more updated.
 Please compare both to see which one suits your needs.

 ##Documentation